jleekwen/google-forms-voucher-dispenser/README.md

-# Google Forms Voucher Redemption Queue
+# Google Forms Voucher Dispenser

 A Google Apps Script solution that creates a first-in, first-out (FIFO) queue for voucher redemption using two Google Forms and a Google Sheet.